 WET testing provides a “real world” approach to effluent testing, since effluent is being tested in the form it was discharged on species that represent those found in the ambient environment.
 By using WET testing as a tool, the WDNR can track the aggregate effects of effluents on aquatic organisms.

 The Wisconsin Department of Natural Resources certifies the WSLH Environmental Toxicology Department.
 The laboratory follows U.S. EPA and Wisconsin methods manuals for all effluent and receiving water toxicity tests.
-Complete Quality Assurance and Quality Control Programs are maintained, and the laboratory currently holds National Environmental Laboratory Accreditation Program (NELAP) accreditation to enhance its Quality Control Program.
+Complete Quality Assurance and Quality Control Programs are maintained.

 The WSLH Environmental Toxicology Department is primarily used by the WDNR but also provides service to other governmental agencies.
 The lab does no testing for discharge permits.